millwheel/millwheel/README.md

 ## Hello I'm Sijun
 welcome to my github repository!
-💻 Now I'm deep into application design and beck-end programming using spring framework.
+💻 Now I'm deep into beck-end programming using spring boot & security.
 🎨 Though, I don't insist on specific area and technology.
+I really like learning new technology.
-😋 I am willing to use any method to solve the problems.
+😋 I am willing to use any tools to solve the problems.

 ## Blog 💾
 https://velog.io/@millwheel